How London is making it easier for you to cycle to work

 “It makes me feel refreshed and positive, confirming research that keeps coming out claiming that those who cycle to work stress less.
 It’s definitely true for me.”

 The Telegraph recommends a host of cycle routes for people to explore London this summer and improve their confidence and familiarity on a road bike.
-From Richmond Park’s seven-mile circuit is high on the list, along with Brockwell and Dulwich Park and Route 7 of the Cycle Superhighways – from Colliers Wood into the heart of the City, with plenty of cafes and stopping points en route.
+From Richmond Park’s seven-mile circuit (near to Evergreen Studios) is high on the list, along with Brockwell and Dulwich Park and Route 7 of the Cycle Superhighways – from Colliers Wood into the heart of the City, with plenty of cafes and stopping points en route.

 Don’t forget Prudential RideLondon 2018